Article 2 - Policies General

 32. General Laws: Students or student organizations involved in alleged violations of any federal, state, or local laws may be subject to disciplinary action.
 These allegations will be adjudicated using the University standard of proof and procedure.
 Disciplinary action imposed by the University may precede and/or be in addition to any penalty imposed by an off-campus authority.
 (Level A, B, C, D, E)

 33. Harassment (and Bias-related Incidents): Conduct that creates or attempts to create an intimidating, hostile, or offensive environment for another person is prohibited.
 Such conduct includes, but is not limited to, action(s) or statement(s) (including social media) that threaten, harm or intimidate a person, or any other form of unwanted contact.
-(Level A, B, C, or D)
+(Level A, B, C, D and/or Severity Level 1, 2, 3)

 NOTE: Bias-related incidents are behaviors that constitutes an expression of hostility against a person or property of another due to the targeted person’s race, religion, sexual orientation, ethnicity, national origin, gender, age, marital status, political affiliation, or disability.
 These acts or behaviors may not rise to the level of a crime, or a violation of state or federal law, but may contribute to creating an unsafe, negative, or unwelcome environment for the targeted person.
 Bias is a broad category of behaviors including discrimination, harassment, and other actions which demean or intimidate individuals or groups because of personal characteristics or beliefs or their expression.